ryanallen/words-of-my-perfect-teacher/README.md

 [^53]: The expression <i>'du byed kyi sdug sngal</i> which we have translated as <i>"the suffering of everything composite"</i> is explained as follows: <i>rgyu rkyen 'du byed nas sdug sngal 'byung</i>, "<i>when cause and circumstances come together suffering arises</i>."
 It is considered to be the source of the two other basic kinds of suffering and is described as <i>khyab pa</i>, omnipresent or all-pervading, in <a href="#saṃsāra">saṃsāra</a>.

 [^80]: This refers to the moment when the <a href="#karmic-energy">karmic energy</a> produced by an action produces its maximum effect, which can be hastened or retarded by the effects of other actions.

+[^p1]: Homage to the root and lineage teachers.

+[^p2]: The three lineages of transmission: the mind lineage of the conquerors, the symbol lineage of the vidyādharas, and the <a href="#hearing-lineage-of-ordinary-beings">hearing lineage of ordinary beings</a>.

+[^p3]: Rigdzin Jigme Lingpa, the revealer of the *Heart-essence of the Vast Expanse*.

+[^p4]: One's own root teacher, invoked here as inseparable from Avalokiteśvara.

+[^p5]: The writings of Longchenpa and his lineage.

+[^p6]: The author's concluding aspiration.